Health Behavior and Health Education

 Labs and Research Areas

-Develops interventions to increase physical activity and health eating, and seeks to understand the benefits of exercise for mental health.
+Develops interventions to increase physical activity and healthy eating and seeks to understand the benefits of exercise for mental health.

 Examines the correlation between metabolic risk factors and cognitive health in children and young adults to determine how those factors may affect future health.